Contributing to WifiForge - Developer Documentation and Guidelines

 - Git for version control

-- Virtual machine environment (recommended)
+- Virtual machine environment (recommended for safety)

 # Install development tools